 Psychology & Psychotherapy

 At some stage of our human existence, suffering from trauma or a difficult life experience is inevitable.
+Psychologists and psychotherapists can help a person to understand and cope with these challenging internal responses through use of clinically indicated forms of therapy,

 During such times, people may experience:

-• Mood disorder (depression, PMDD)
+Mood disorder (depression, PMDD)

 Traditional Talk Therapy